Is There a Weight Limit or BMI for Mommy Makeover?

 Plastic surgeons also consider how the patient’s fat is distributed and how much muscle mass they have.

-Studies also show that while a patient with a higher BMI can have a mommy makeover and liposuction, it doesn’t mean the risks are less.
-For example, a person with a BMI of 30 still has a higher risk for complications, such as infection and tissue necrosis.
+Studies also show that while a patient with a higher body mass index can have a mommy makeover and liposuction, it doesn’t mean the risks are less.
+For example, a person with a BMI of 30 still has a higher risk for surgical complications, such as infection and tissue necrosis.

-Your plastic surgeon will consult with you to determine if you are at a healthy weight for a mommy makeover.
+Your plastic surgeon will consult with you to determine if you are at a healthy BMI and stable weight to move forward as one of the mommy makeover candidates.

 Best Time To Have A Mommy Makeover